The information shown above was correct at the time of the last update 01/05/2013

 In 1864 the Metropolitan Railway Company cut a tunnel through the site and contributed an annual £100 to the upkeep of the gardens.
 By the 1890s the residential nature of the area had been superseded by commercial interests and in 1898 the Comptroller of the City Lands Committee recommended in a report that an Act of Parliament be obtained to ensure that the gardens were kept as public open space.
 As a result the garden was acquired by the City Corporation for public use in 1900 although it was not until 1909 that new facilities and planting were undertaken.
 Some of the layout of the early C19th remains, including the perimeter walk and serpentine paths leading off the outer walk.
 Until the 1920s mulberries were still harvested here.

-The Bowling Green was constructed in 1925, and remains the only bowling green in the City; it was enlarged in 1968 when a new pavilion was built to replace the early C20th bowling hut, greenhouse and tool shed.
+The Bowling Green was constructed in 1925, and was the only bowling green in the City until nearby the 1960s when a bowling green was provided in nearby Finsbury Square.
+The Finsbury Circus bowling green was enlarged in 1968 when a new pavilion was built to replace the early C20th bowling hut, greenhouse and tool shed.
 In 1928 the gardens were described as 'surrounded by thick shrubberies and attractively laid out with bowling green, flower beds and shrubberies'.
 During WWII a barrage balloon was anchored on the gardens.
 To the west of the bowling green, the bandstand with railed seating area was erected in 1955, restored in the 1990s, which prior to the early C20th was the site of shrubbery.

 North of the bowling green is a pink granite drinking fountain dating from 1902, designed by John Whitehead & Son of Westminster, with a shelter based on a design of a well by Philip Webb for William Morris's Red House (q.v.) in Bexleyheath.
 The original entrances to the gardens were via gates in the north-west, north-east, south-west and south-east corners but this was altered in the early C20th to the current entrances on north, south, west and east sides.